CMS-SUS-XPAG/GenLHEfiles/Run2Mechanism/README.md

 ## Step 3: Validation

 You should make sure that your processed LHE files are valid.
-The easiest thing to do is to simply look at the LHE file and check whether the needed masses were updated and whether the DECAY block was properly injected.
+The easiest thing to do is to simply look at the LHE file and check whether the needed masses were updated, whether the DECAY block was properly injected, and whether each event contains the correct comment line with the model tag.

 It is also a good idea to follow the instructions for the [private production](#step-4b:-private-production), in particular those for the GEN step, to check that your LHE files will not cause